-This diagram is a visual representation of the proposed North Falls Offshore Wind Farm in cross section, showing the key components above and below the water line from offshore to onshore.
+This diagram is a visual representation of the proposed North Falls Offshore Wind Farm in cross section assuming an onshore grid connection.
+It shows the key components above and below the water line from offshore to onshore.
 These include offshore wind turbines on foundations, array cables between the turbines to the offshore substation, export cables and onshore infrastructure.

-For clarity please be aware that this is a simplified representation only and not to scale as actual distances will depend on the final plans for the project, particularly onshore where the grid connection location will be.
+For clarity please be aware that this is a simplified representation of an offshore wind farm only and not to scale as actual distances will depend on the final plans for the project.

 Agreement for Lease with The Crown Estate